adobe/open-development-template/CONTRIBUTING.md

 If you'd like to speak to the contributors to this project, you can reach us through a bunch of different channels.

-### git.corp
+### GitHub

-On git.corp, you can always at-us by using the @open-source-office-team handle.
+On github.com, you can always notify the entire Open Source Office team by using the @open-source-office handle.

 ### Slack

-We're pretty active on #guild-opensource.
+We're pretty active on #guild-opensource (internal to Adobe).

 ### E-mail